GuillermoBustosPerez/Backed-flakes-categories/A-Geometric-Morphometric-approach-to-lithic-backed-flake-categories.md

 nature of the knapping methods employed to generate the experimental assemblage, most of the backed flakes fall within the definition of core edge flakes with a limited back (66.91%).
-Cortex distribution according to backed flake category (Figure 2) shows that slightly (\~25%) or non-cortical products dominate among the three categories, adding up to more than 65% in the three cases (90% core edge flakes, 68.82% core edge flakes with a limited back, and 87.5% pseudo-Levallois points).
+Cortex distribution according to backed flake category shows that slightly (\~25%) or non-cortical products dominate among the three categories, adding up to more than 65% in the three cases (90% core edge flakes, 68.82% core edge flakes with a limited back, and 87.5% pseudo-Levallois points).

 ``` r
 Att %>% group_by(Strategy, ARTIFACTTYPE) %>%